jan-warchol/dotfiles/README.md

 My configuration files.
-You may want to start by looking at [this repo](https://github.com/janek-warchol/sensible-dotfiles), which contains a curated set of basic configs. _Note: git config is in `.config/git/config` rather than usual `.gitconfig`._
+You may want to look at [this repo](https://github.com/janek-warchol/sensible-dotfiles) first - it contains a curated, basic set of universally useful settings.

+_Note: git config is in `.config/git/config`, bash config is in `.config/bash`._

 Highlights